How 288GB HBM3e Eliminates the VRAM Wall for Next-Generation AI Models

 Latency: From Interactive to Unusable

 The latency story reinforces the reliability findings.
-On the generation workload, the MI300X’s p95 time to first token exceeds 2.2 seconds even at just 32 concurrent requests.
-At 512 concurrent requests, p95 TTFT climbs to 395 seconds (over six minutes), rendering the system completely non-interactive.
+On the generation workload, the MI300X's 95th-percentile time to first token exceeds 2.2 seconds even at just 32 concurrent requests.
+That means 1 in 20 users waits more than two seconds for the first word to appear, which feels noticeably laggy.
+At 512 concurrent requests, that figure climbs to 395 seconds (over six minutes), rendering the system completely non-interactive.

-The MI355X maintains median TTFT below one second at 128 concurrent requests and below two seconds at 1,024 concurrent requests.
+The MI355X maintains P95 TTFT below 1.6 seconds at 128 concurrent requests.
 End users experience responsive, conversational interactions at concurrency levels where the MI300X has already become unusable.

 Three architectural advances in CDNA 4 combine to produce these results:

 8TB/s HBM3e bandwidth sustains throughput under load.
-Higher bandwidth per accelerator ensures that each of the eight replicas can stream model weights at full speed, even as all replicas serve requests simultaneously.
+Higher bandwidth per accelerator ensures that model weights stream at full speed even under heavy concurrent load.

 AITER and ROCm 7 optimizations reduce per-token compute cost.
-Hardware-accelerated MoE routing and MLA attention computation improve the efficiency of each individual replica, compounding the advantage of running eight replicas in parallel.
+Hardware-accelerated MoE routing and MLA attention computation reduce per-token compute cost, improving efficiency across all concurrent inference workloads.

 The net effect is a platform that scales with concurrency rather than degrading under it.
 For organizations planning infrastructure investments around trillion-parameter models, this generational improvement changes the calculus from managing distributed complexity to deploying single-node solutions.